volks73/groom/README.md

 where `#.#.#` is replaced with the version number of the source distribution, respectively.
 It might be desirable to change the install location by using the `--root` option with the `cargo install` command.
 See the `cargo install --help` for more information about installing a Rust binary crate using Cargo.

+### Documentation (Optional) ###

+The manual must be installed manually.
+The [Pandoc](http://pandoc.org) application must be installed to convert the manual in [markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) format to the appropriate [groff](https://www.gnu.org/software/groff/) format.
+First install the application, then from the root directory of the project, run the following commands from a terminal:

+    $ pandoc -s -t man -o man/groom.1 man/groom.1.md
+    $ cp man/groom.1 /usr/share/man/man1

 ## Build ##

-Download and install the same dependencies listed for [installing the application from source](#source), this includes the latest versions of [Rust](https://www.rust-lang.org), and [Cargo](https://crates.io).
+Download and install the same dependencies listed for [installing the application from source](#source), this includes the latest versions of [Rust](https://www.rust-lang.org), [Cargo](https://crates.io), and optionally [Pandoc](http://pandoc.org).

+### Application ###

 Run the following commands from a terminal:

     $ git clone https://github.com/volks73/groom.git
     $ cd groom